godot-jolt/godot-jolt/README.md

 - Linux (x86-64, x86)
 - macOS (x86-64 + Apple Silicon)

+Note that Linux support is limited by the version of glibc present on the system, which currently has to be the same as (or newer than) what's used by Ubuntu 20.04 (Focal Fossa).

 ## How do I get started?

 1. Download the [latest release][rls] from GitHub